 Jacques Derrida

-Jacques Derrida (; ; born Jackie Élie Derrida; 15 July 1930 – 9 October 2004) was an Algerian-born French philosopher.
+Jacques Derrida Jacques Derrida (; ; born Jackie Élie Derrida; 15 July 1930 – 9 October 2004) was a French philosopher.
 He developed the philosophy of deconstruction, which he utilized in a number of his texts, and which was developed through close readings of the linguistics of Ferdinand de Saussure and Husserlian and Heideggerian phenomenology.
 He is one of the major figures associated with post-structuralism and postmodern philosophy although he distanced himself from post-structuralism and disowned the word "postmodernity".

 During his career, Derrida published over 40 books, together with hundreds of essays and public presentations.
 He had a significant influence on the humanities and social sciences, including philosophy, literature, law, anthropology, historiography, applied linguistics, sociolinguistics, psychoanalysis, music, architecture, and political theory.